Control Variables in Statistical Studies

 Have a last check of your formatting with our 3D preview feature before sending your thesis to print.
 The accurate virtual representation of what the physical print will look like, affords you to ensure the printed version aligns with your expectations.

-Experimental control values let us isolate the dependent and independent variables in a closed environment.
-They’re the ‘lab’ variety.
+Experimental control values let us isolate the dependent and independent variables in closed experimental conditions.
+They are called the ‘lab’ variety.

 Example